 Wrongful Arrest & False Imprisonment Claims

-We could help if you've been:
+We may be able to help if you've been:

 - Arrested without reasonable grounds

-- Held in custody without explanation
+- Mistreated in custody

 - Assaulted